 Some people are particularly prone to troublesome tinea pedis.
 This includes people who wear enclosed footwear, wear the same socks or shoes for long periods, sweat excessively, have a poor immune system, or have poor circulation.
-This may be because:

 How can ProMed help to resolve Tinea?

 Tinea is treated with a wholistic approach, as it is present not only on your skin but is also present in your shoes and socks.

 - Oral antifungal therapies (only for extreme cases)

 - Special antifungal washes for your socks and other effected clothes